-$$\gamma = 0.95$$ , $\delta = 0.5$ , $\kappa = 0.0001$ and $\lambda = 30000$ .
+$$\gamma = 0.95$$ , $\delta = 0.5$, $\kappa = 0.0001$ and $\lambda = 30000$.

-Accordingly, agents either believe that 95 percent of the current inflation trend will persist or expect a mean reversion of 50 percent.
-Prediction costs and behavioral bias towards extrapolative expectations jointly correspond to a one percent squared prediction error.
-The impact of parameter $\lambda$ on the strategy selection behavior of the agents can be understood in conjunction with parameter $\kappa$ .
-A value of $\lambda = 30000$ for the intensity of choice parameter implies that for our value of $\kappa$ we have about 95 percent of the agents relying on extrapolative expectations when the squared prediction errors of both strategies are identical (as, e.g., in the steady state).
-Of course, if the squared prediction error of the extrapolative rule is 0.0001 units larger than the squared prediction error of the regressive rule (say, the actual inflation rate is 1 percent, the extrapolative prediction is 3 percent and the regressive prediction is 2.733 percent) the weights of both strategies are equal to 50 percent.
+Accordingly, agents either believe that 95 percent of the current inflation trend will persist or expect a mean reversion of 50 percent.9 Prediction costs and behavioral bias towards extrapolative expectations jointly correspond to a one percent squared prediction error.
+The impact of parameter λ on the strategy selection behavior of the agents can be understood in conjunction with parameter κ .
+A value of $\lambda = 30000$ for the intensity of choice parameter implies that for our value of κ we have about 95 percent of the agents relying on extrapolative expectations when the squared prediction errors of both strategies are identical (as, e.g., in the steady state).
+Of course, if the squared prediction error of the regressive rule (say, the actual inflation rate is 1 percent, the extrapolative prediction is 3 percent and the regressive prediction is 2.73 percent) the weights of both strategies are equal to 50 percent.
 Finally, a 0.0002 units larger squared prediction error of the extrapolative rule versus the regressive rule implies a reduction in the weight of extrapolators to about 5 percent.

-All in all, our assumptions about $\kappa$ and $\lambda$ imply that agents prefer extrapolative rules over regressive rules.
+All in all, our assumptions about κ and λ imply that agents prefer extrapolative rules over regressive rules.
 For a turn-around from 95 percent extrapolators to 5 percent extrapolators the rules' squared prediction error differential has to be 0.0002 units.
-At first sight, a value of 30000 for $\lambda$ may seem high but we think that the examples illustrate that the speed of switching between strategies is not extreme.
+At first sight, a value of 30000 for λ may seem high but we think that the examples illustrate that the speed of switching between strategies is not extreme.

 We now turn to an exploration of the dynamics of the model.
 In Figure 1, the panels display from top to bottom the evolution of the inflation rate, the expected inflation rate, the unemployment rate and the output growth rate.
 We observe, for instance, irregular growth cycles with varying amplitudes.
 Similar, there are periods where changes in the unemployment rate are rather low, followed by some larger swings.
-Note also that output and unemployment fluctuate countercyclical.
-A reduction in growth rates drives the unemployment rate up (and vive versa), as we would expect in reality.
+Note also that output and unemployment fluctuate countercyclically.
+A reduction in growth rates drives the unemployment rate up (and vice versa), as we would expect in reality.
 Since the forecasting errors are obviously not dramatic (the correlation coefficient is 0.92) the agents' behavior should not be regarded as irrational.